Glacial lake outburst flood: Nepal

 Tsho Rolpa Glacier Lake is one of the biggest glacial lakes in Nepal.
 The lake, which is located at an altitude of 4,580 metres (15,030 ft) in the Rolwaling Valley, Dolakha District, has grown considerably over the last 50 years due to glacial melting in the Himalayas.

 Even though GLOF events have been occurring in Nepal for many decades, the 1985 Dig Cho glacial lake outburst has triggered detailed study of this phenomenon.
 In 1996, the Water and Energy Commission Secretariat (WECS) of Nepal reported that five lakes were potentially dangerous, namely, Dig Tsho, Imja, Lower Barun, Tsho Rolpa, and Thulagi, all lying above 4100 m.
 A 2001 study done by ICIMOD and UNEP reported 20 potentially dangerous lakes in Nepal.
 In ten of them GLOF events have occurred in the past few years and some have been regenerating after the event.
 Additional dangerous glacial lakes may exist in parts of Tibet that are drained by streams crossing into Nepal, raising the possibility of outburst incidents in Tibet causing downstream damage in Nepal.
 The Gandaki River basin is reported to contain 1025 glaciers and 338 lakes.

 The Thulagi glacier located in the Upper Marsyangdi River basin, is one out of the two moraine-dammed lakes (supra-glacial lakes), identified as a potentially dangerous lake.
 The Kreditanstalt für Wiederaufbau, Frankfurt am Main, the BGR (Federal Institute for Geosciences and Natural Resources, Germany), in cooperation with the Department of Hydrology and Meteorology in Kathmandu, have carried out studies on the Thulagi Glacier and have concluded in 2011 that even assuming the worst case, a disastrous outburst of the lake can be excluded in the near future.

-Tibet
+Recent destructive glacial lake outburst floods in Nepal include the 2024 Thame flood, and two of the 2025 Nepal floods.

+China

 Longbasaba and Pida lakes are two moraine-dammed lakes at an altitude of about 5700 m in the Eastern Himalayas.
 Due to the rise of temperature, the areas of the Longbasaba and Kaer glaciers decreased by 8.7% and 16.6% from 1978 to 2005.
 Water from glaciers directly flowed into Longbasaba and Pida lakes, and the area of the two lakes increased by 140% and 194%.
 According to the report of the Hydrological Department of Tibet in 2006, if a GLOF had occurred at the two lakes, 23 towns and villages, where more than 12,500 people live, would have been endangered.

 In Tibet, one of the major barley producing areas of the Tibetan Plateau was destroyed by GLOFs in August 2000.
 More than 10,000 homes, 98 bridges and dykes were destroyed and its estimated cost was about $75 million.
 The farming communities faced food shortages that year by losing their grain and livestock.

 A major GLOF was reported in 1978 in the valley of the Shaksgam River in the Karakoram, a part of historic Kashmir, ceded by Pakistan to China.